 Taxpayers who are legally married and file jointly are subject to a lower tax rate than those who file separately.

-The tax brackets for married couples are higher than those for singles to account for the fact that both spouses typically have taxable income.
+The marginal tax rate for married couples are higher than those for singles to account for the fact that both spouses typically have taxable income.

 If you're married but file separately, you will be taxed at a higher rate than filed jointly.
 This is because you and your spouse are considered two separate taxpayers.